 Click the folder icon.

-Locate the content that you want to make online-only.
+Locate the content that you want to make online-only or local.

 Choose Smart sync.